 In most regions, prune roses just as or before new growth emerges from the canes.
 This will encourage strong, healthy shoots for lots of blooms.
 (Very cold regions will want to wait just a bit as new growth can get zapped by a late frost).——–>

 “I love weeding,” said no one.

 Get ahead of what you know is coming by pulling weeds when they’re smaller with shallower roots.
-Small root systems are less work to pull, and if you get them before they go to seed, you’ll have fewer weeds in the future.
+Small root systems are less work to pull.
+If you get them before they go to seed, you'll have fewer weeds in the future.

 Use whatever tool you prefer (we like a mini-tiller or mini-mattock–shown) and show no mercy.